timjogorman/RicherEventDescription/guidelines.md

 relation.

-\section{Special Cases, Constructions and Edge Cases}
+###Special Cases, Constructions and Edge Cases

-\subsection{Metaphorical and Figurative Language}
+\subsection{Metaphorical and Figurative Language

 You may be asked to annotate some particularly natural natural language speech.
 In such discourse, you'll find metaphorical expressions, figures